bluepartyhatboii/LovenseBreedLab/README.md

 * Open the game
 * Toy should now stop blinking to indicate it is now connected
 * Toy will now start and stop on sex scenes with this list of enemies: [Supported Enemies](#supported-enemies)
-* Pausing the game will not stop the sex toy
+* Pausing the game will not stop the sex toy and will desynchronise speed of the toy according to the sex scene
 * Quitting to the main menu or closing the game will not stop the sex toy

 ## Supported Lovense Toys